I knew as soon as I woke up: Bedbugs.

 Now what to do?

 Main thing is, don’t chuck everything into your pack in a panic and run out of the hostel.
 Calm down and check yourself, your night wear (seams, tucks, pockets), your liner or sleeping bag and any other items in or on the bed for bugs.
-I always pack evening clothes, walking clothes, sleeping bag etc in separate drybags, and this is one of the reasons.
+I never leave my pack on or leaning against the bed, and I always keep evening clothes, walking clothes, sleeping bag etc in separate drybags – this is one of the reasons why.
 We didn’t have any sleeping bags to check but went over everything else that had been out of the packs.
 Once we felt pretty certain we hadn’t brought any with us, we packed up as normal, closing all the drybags properly, and left the room.

 Next important step is to let the hospitaler@ know!
 I can’t promise that it will get through – I told the man he had bedbugs in the room, he said it was impossible; I showed him the bites, he said it must be mosquitoes.
 Not convinced he would do anything about it to be honest but at least I had done my bit and let him know.